isl-org/Open3D/docs/tutorial/Basic/icp_registration.rst

      [ 0.52191123  0.2616952   0.81146378 -1.50303533]
      [ 0.
 0. 0.
 1.        ]]

 The ``fitness`` score increases from 0.174723 to 0.372450.
 The ``inlier_rmse`` reduces from 0.011771 to 0.007760.
 By default, ``registration_icp`` runs until convergence or reaches a maximum number of iterations (30 by default).
-It can be changed to allow more computation time and further improve the results.
+It can be changed to allow more computation time and to improve the results further.

 .. code-block:: python